ricardoiarced/namaste-react/episode-05-let's-get-hooked/notes-episode-05-let's-get-hooked.md

 ### What are React Hooks?

-They are JavaScript utility functions which are given to us by React.
+They are JavaScript utility functions that are given to us by React.
 Allow functional components to have state and side effects which were previously exclusive to class components.

 ### Why do we need a useState Hook?

 We need it to create a super powerful state variable in React.
-And it's called a state variable because it maintains the state of your component.
-So, with that, whenever the state variable changes and make a call to the updater function, React schedules an update to the component.
+It's called a state variable because it maintains the state of your component.
+So, with that, whenever the state variable changes and the updater function is called, React schedules an update to the component.
 Then the process of Reconciliation starts and the diffing algorithm compares the new and old virtual DOM trees to determine the minimum number of changes needed to update the UI.
 Based on that, React determines which parts of the UI need to be re-rendered.

 Everything that React does, you can have the same result using JavaScript, HTML and CSS.

+## Notes from episode 05 - Let's Get Hooked!

-### Why we need React?
+### Why do we need React?

 When we use React or another library or framework it makes our development experience easier.
 It makes you write less code and do more on the web page.